jdcloudcom/en/documentation/Networking/Elastic-IP/Getting-Started/Elastic-IP-with-LB/LB-Configuration-Introduction.md

 ## Before Creation

-- Make sure the users have registered the users' JD Cloud account and finished real-name verification.
+- Make sure the users have registered the users' JD Cloud & AI account and finished real-name verification.

 - Make sure the users have created an Elastic IP which has not associated resources.